 Since the end of 2007, hundreds of organizations invested in certification (many for the second time) to make EPA’s and issue energy labels.
 They jumped at the renewed market opportunity.
 Most of them did so in good faith, believing that the demand for their services would justify the effort and investment.

 But the result of the “minimalistic” implementation was that in 2008 the Dutch system of “energy labels” encountered much resistance and was effectively rejected by the market.
 The officially prescribed labels have many shortcomings, including serious quality issues which undermine their credibility.

 Although energy labels are ‘obligatory’ by law, there are no sanctions (fines) if people disobey the law.
 The most peculiar aspect of the law was the decision to make non-compliance an option for realtors, renters and sellers of homes.
 If they chose to ignore the “law”, there are no sanctions.
 So effectively there is no need or incentive to obey the law!!
-Fewer than 16% of homes are sold with an energy label!
-And the image of the energy label remains negative, because of the serious (and hidden) faults in the system.
+Fewer than 16% of homes were sold with an energy label!
+(2008) And the image of the energy label remains negative, because of the serious (and hidden) faults in the system.